Skip to content

 configuration:

-# If the project lacks a logging framework, consider specifying org.apache.ibatis.logging.stdout.StdOutImpl (do not use in actual production).
+# If your project doesn't have a logging framework, consider specifying org.apache.ibatis.logging.stdout.StdOutImpl (do not use in actual production).

 log-impl: org.apache.ibatis.logging.stdout.StdOutImpl

-This will use MyBatis’s built-in StdOutImpl logging implementation to output logs to the console.
+This uses MyBatis’s built-in StdOutImpl logging implementation to output logs to the console.

-Add logging level configuration to your application.yml or application.properties file to specify the logging level for specific packages.
+Method 2: Add logging level configuration to your application.yml or application.properties file to specify the log level for specific packages.
 For example:

 logging: